-Before issuing a new permit, the Board shall hold a public hearing after giving at least fourteen days notice of the time and place thereof, such notice to be by advertisement in a newspaper of general circulation in the town and by certified mail, postage prepaid to all Abutters as they appear upon the most recent tax list.
+Hearing - Before issuing a new permit, the Board shall hold a public hearing after giving at least fourteen days' notice of the time and place thereof, such notice to be by advertisement in a newspaper of general circulation in the town and by certified mail, postage prepaid to all abutters within 300' as they appear upon the most recent tax list.
 Notice costs shall be borne by the applicant.

-The Board shall distribute copies of the application to the Conservation Commission, Police Chief, Highway Superintendent, Fire Chief, and Tax Collector.
-Such officials may, within fourteen days, provide such comments as they deem appropriate; provided, however, that failure to provide such comments within said period shall not prevent the Board from thereafter acting on the application.
+The Board shall distribute copies of the application to the Conservation Commission, Police Chief, Highway Superintendent, Fire Chief, Building Commissioner, Select Board and local utilities if proposed work is within their districts.
+Such officials may, within twenty-one days of distribution of the application, provide such comments as they deem appropriate; provided, however, that failure to provide such comments within said period shall not prevent the Board from thereafter acting on the application.

-Section 5.4 - Permit Applications and Site Plan Requirements
+Section 5.5 - Full Permit Application and Plan Requirements